johnh865/AFR_Bylaws/Bylaws.md

 4.1 Bylaw Amendments
 ----------------------------
 The bylaws shall be amended using the Section 4 Voting Procedure.
 However at least **30 days** must pass from the last vote in order to revote on a bylaw amendment.
+An amendment shall also require one additional re-vote for passage, requiring at least 2 votes.

 4.2 Proposal Amendments
 ------------------------
 A proposal may be amended, without affecting the proposal's passage distance, if the amendment achieves a higher rating than all previous ratings of the proposal.
 Otherwise, the proposal amendment must be considered a separate proposal starting at zero proposal distance.

 4.3 Quorum
 ----------------------------
-Quorum shall be estalished by attendance of at least 50% of members.
-Non-attending, delegated votes shall be counted in the quorum.
+Quorum shall be estalished by attendance of at least 50% of total delegated voting power.

 5 Officers and Staff